dustinpfister/blog_posts/_posts/threejs-orbit-controls.md

 ### 1.1 - Te source come examples here are on github

 The source code examples here that make use of threejs, and OrbitControls.js can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-orbit-controls).
+If you see anything wrong with the code that would be where to make a pull request, there is also the comments section of this blog post that can be used to bring something up.

 ### 1.2 - Where to get the file for orbit controls